Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 Once you've installed the Solution on Azure you work with it from a PowerBI Dashboard and a set of Excel spreadsheets.

-In this section, we use worfklow-based examples describe how the solution helps you see your data, build pricing models on schedule or interactively, identify related products, review pricing recommendations, and view promotion impacts in terms of additional sales and margins.
+In this section, workflow-based examples describe how the solution helps you see your data, build pricing models on schedule or interactively, identify related products, review pricing recommendations, and view promotion impacts in terms of additional sales and margins.